Hermitian Yang-Mills connections on pullback bundles: Producing HYM connections in the stable case

 We can now prove Theorem \ref{thm:stablecase}. \begin{proof}[Proof of Theorem \ref{thm:stablecase}] We wish to show that $\Psi_{j,k}$ has a root for $k \gg 0$, for a suitable choice of $j$.
 We first note that Lemma \ref{lem:lipschitz} implies that there is a constant $c>0$ such that for all $r>0$ sufficiently small and $k \gg 0$, we have that $\scN_{j,k}$ is Lipschitz of Lipschitz constant $c r$ on the ball of radius $r$.
 By Proposition \ref{prop:inversebound}, $ \frac{1}{2 \| \scP_{j,k} \|}$ is bounded below by $C k^{-1}$ for some $C > 0$.
-Combining these two facts we get that there is a $C' > 0$ such that the radius $\delta_1$ on which $\scN_{j,k}$ is Lipschitz of constant $\frac{1}{2 \| \scP_{j,k} \|}$ satisfies Combining this with the bound for $\| \scP_{j,k} \|$, we get that there is a $C''> 0$ such that the corresponding $\delta $ from Theorem \ref{thm:quantimpl} satisfies Thus we can apply Theorem \ref{thm:quantimpl} to find a root of $\Psi_{j,k}$ provided $ \| \Psi_{j,k} (0) \| \leq C'' k^{-2}.$ By Proposition \ref{prop:kexpstable}, this holds for all $k \gg 0$ if $j \geq 3$, and thus a root can be found in $L^2_{d+2}$.
-Elliptic regularity theory implies that the solution in fact is smooth if we choose $d$ large enough, and the result follows. \end{proof}
+Combining these two facts we get that there is a $C' > 0$ such that the radius $\delta_1$ on which $\scN_{j,k}$ is Lipschitz of constant $\frac{1}{2 \| \scP_{j,k} \|}$ satisfies Combining this with the bound for $\| \scP_{j,k} \|$, we get that there is a $C''> 0$ such that the corresponding $\delta $ from Theorem \ref{thm:quantimpl} satisfies Thus we can apply Theorem \ref{thm:quantimpl} to find a root of $\Psi_{j,k}$ provided $ \| \Psi_{j,k} (0) \| \leq C'' k^{-2}.$ By Lemma \ref{lem:kexpstable}, this holds for all $k \gg 0$ if $j \geq 3$, and thus a root can be found in $L^2_{d+2}$.
+Elliptic regularity theory implies that the solution in fact is smooth if we choose $d$ large enough, and the result follows.
+Finally, Theorem \ref{thm:quantimpl} implies that the solutions stay sufficiently close to the approximate solutions, so that the convergence result follows from the convergence of the approximate solutions to the pullback of the initial connection. \end{proof}